 11. Slumpbusters Streamer

-The fly should stay close to the surface of the water, and you can impart additional action by twitching your fly rod tip as you retrieve.
+The fly should stay close to the water’s surface, and you can impart additional action by twitching your fly rod tip as you retrieve.
 Experiment with different retrieval speeds and rod tip motions to find what works best in any given situation.
-With a little practice, you’ll be able to use a slumpbuster fly to tempting effect.
+With a bit of practice, you can use a slumpbuster fly to a tempting effect.

 Tips for Fly Fishing for Brook Trout